cradlepoint/sdk-samples/AutoInstall/readme.txt

 Default Value = 0
 •	NUM_ACTIVE_SIMS – Number of fastest SIMs to keep active.
 0=all; do not disable any SIMs.
 Default Value = 0
-•	ONLY_RUN_ONCE – True means do not run if Boot2 has run on this device before. (common for install usage).
+•	ONLY_RUN_ONCE – True means do not run if AutoInstall has run on this device before. (common for install usage).
 Default Value = False

 Overwrites "description" field with results